isetbio/ISETMacaque/README.md

 - plotRawSTFs()
 % Plot the STF or RF profile of different fitted modeling scenarios for all the cells

+- plotFittedSTFs()
+% Plot the STF or RF profile of different fitted modeling scenarios for all the cells

+- plotSynthesizedSTFs()
+% Compute synthesized STFs for different optics and visual stimulation scenarios (AO, monochromatic vs CRT, achromatic, physiological optics)

 - runBatchComputeSyntheticRGCPhysiologicalOpticsSTFs()
 % Batch generate STFs by applying synthetic RGC cone pooling models (derived
 %   by fitting center/surround pooled  weighted cone mosaic responses to